What is a photocard driving licence?

 For just £4.50, selected Post Office branches can take your photo to DVLA standards, plus they can check all of your paperwork in case your address has changed.
 Then your application will be sent securely to the DVLA.

-If your name or title has changed then you will need to apply direct to DVLA online or via the D1 ‘Application for a driving licence’ form by post.
+If your name or title has changed then you will need to apply direct to DVLA by completing a D1 ‘Application for a driving licence’ and posting it to DVLA.

 What if I have mislaid my D798 Renewal Reminder?